MaksumRifai/voxelar/README.md

 You can refer to [A-Frame docs](https://aframe.io/docs/1.0.0/introduction/) to know everything about content and customization.
 You can add geometries, 3D models, videos, images.
 And you can customize their position, scale, rotation and so on.

 The only custom component here is the a-nft, the Image Tracking HTML anchor.
+You may see my other project for references.